celtic426/blog/_posts/2018-10-16-Two-SSH-keys.md

 ### Edit git config

-I still had to make one more change in order to push to my secondary account.
+*You might need one more change in order to push to your secondary account's repos.*

 1. Navigate to and open the git config file inside your repo folder `cd project/.git/.config`
 2. Overwrite the 'origin' section with the following.

-* `secondary` = the host alias in your ssh config file (my aliases are 'primary' and 'secondary')
-* `username` = your github username associated with this repos
-* `project` = the name of the repo

 ```
 [remote "origin"]
 	url = git@secondary.github.com:username/project.git
 ```

+* `secondary` = the host alias in your ssh config file
+* `username` = your github username associated with this repo
+* `project` = the name of this repo

 ### Conclusion
+If you made it this far, congrats!

 ### Additional resources